Gollor/MultiModeGAN/README.md

 # MultiModeGAN

 This is the code for work-in-progress research paper.
 This work modifies pix2pix model and adds new loss as well as the new way to train it.
-Here is the comparison of our model (third line) with the original pix2pix (second line):
+Here is the comparison of our model (third line, last image) with the original pix2pix (second line):

 <img src="docs/comparison.png" width="1024px"/>